 New OU microcredentials case study: Pauline McColgan

-As part of our combined responses to the COVID19 pandemic, Scottish Union Learning has worked with trade unions and the Open University in Scotland to support union learners in accessing the new suite of Open University Microcredentials.
+As part of our combined responses to the COVID-19 pandemic, Scottish Union Learning has worked with trade unions and The Open University in Scotland to support union learners in accessing the new suite of Open University Microcredentials.

 Since June 2020, we have supported 33 places covering Online Teaching, Management and Cyber Security.
 Unions have worked hard to establish union-led study groups to ensure union learners have a safe space to discuss the content of their course and to support each other through to successful completion.

-Open University is publishing Case Studies gathered through interviewing union learners.
+The Open University is publishing Case Studies gathered through interviewing union learners.
 Pauline McColgan was amongst the initial cohort of union learners, and hers is the second case study in the series to be published.